samuelarogbonlo/skip-monitoring/README.md

 > **_Note_**
 > - Be aware that all the descriptions for the alerts are added in the rules file [here](https://github.com/samuelarogbonlo/oracleops-take-home/blob/main/contrib/prometheus/rules.yml).
 And any other necessary alerts can be added as we move forward.
 > - In engaging with the dashboard and monitoring setup, you should be aware that all you have to do is change the different variables to fit your preference of display and everything works as an out-of-the-box solution.
+> - Other alert-receiving platforms like Discord and email can be set as well.

 ## Author
 - Samuel Arogbonlo - [GitHub](https://github.com/samuelarogbonlo)